CityOfNewYork/nyco-patterns/src/utilities/toggle/toggle-fadeInUp.md

-p Adding <code>hidden:fadeInUp animated</code> to the target element will animate the opacity and position target element.
+Adding <code>hidden:fadeInUp animated</code> to the target element will animate the opacity and position target element.